Updated: Apr 1

 How has your voice influenced others?

 When I started teaching, it made me realize how important it was to use my voice to express the strength I see in others.
 Many students at my school struggle with their self-esteem and have a hard time seeing their own remarkable qualities.
 I’d like to think of my purpose as guiding them towards a mirror and pointing out their incredible strengths, unique qualities, and personal stories that have shaped them into profound individuals.
-I strive to use my voice as positive motivation for my students, and it takes compassion, sometimes a bit of tough-love, and a lot of empathy.
-During parent teacher conferences last year, the mother of a student in my art class started crying when she saw her son’s self portrait painting.
+I strive to use my voice as a positive motivation for my students, and it takes compassion, sometimes a bit of tough-love, and a lot of empathy.
+During parent-teacher conferences last year, the mother of a student in my art class started crying when she saw her son’s self-portrait painting.
 Her son has autism and has faced challenges in developing his social/emotional communication skills.
 The student painted his eyebrows curved up to express his often anxious mood, his eyes large to capture his curious observant nature, and his mouth wide open to convey his fun-loving talkative personality.
 She said, “thank you, this is the first time I’ve seen him express how he perceives himself.”

 Where will your voice lead next?

 I strive to have the courage to express myself authentically through my work.
 Knowing that there are people who may or may not appreciate my work is not what drives me or inhibits me to create, but rather the exuberant feeling I get while I am creating.
 Art simply makes me beyond-the-moon happy!
 Since I’ve always been a workaholic, the biggest sacrifice is time spent away from my family and friends.
 I dedicate a lot of energy from my mental and emotional capability to my teaching career while also utilizing after-work hours for making art.
 Weekends are usually spent in my studio, working on my paintings.
 This has chipped away large chunks of time from my social life and personal relationships.
 I am still working on finding a balance!